-Now registering for the September 2017 session!
+Now registering for the February 2018 session

-Today’s household staffing field continues to grow by leaps and bounds and the need for qualified family assistants continues to grow.
+The household staffing field continues to grow by leaps and bounds and the need for qualified family assistants continues to grow.
 Many of today’s families don’t need a traditional nanny or a full-time housekeeper, personal chef, household manager, or personal assistant.
 Instead they need someone who can perform key tasks from those roles, creating a hybrid job description that meets the family’s unique needs.

 This training is for you if…

 • you want to set yourself apart from your competition in this emerging market.